-Through our employment, we may receive or gain access to certain information about U. S. Steel or another company with which U. S. Steel does business (such as a customer, supplier, or joint venture partner) that is "material nonpublic information."
-It is illegal and a violation of Company policy to purchase or sell securities of U. S. Steel (or any other company) while you are in possession of material nonpublic information about the company.
-Information is considered "material" if it would be considered important by a reasonable investor in making an investment decision or if it would affect the market price of the Company's securities.
-Information that would be considered material includes, but is not limited to, financial results, significant acquisitions or divestitures, significant product developments, changes in earnings or dividends, projections of future results or other guidance, new equity or debt offerings, stock buybacks, significant action by an enforcement or regulatory authority, significant cybersecurity incidents, and changes in management.
+Through our employment, we may receive or gain access to certain information about U. S. Steel, Nippon Steel, or another company with which U. S. Steel does business (such as a customer, supplier, or joint venture partner) that is "material nonpublic information."
+It is illegal to purchase or sell securities of any company while you are in possession of material nonpublic information about the Company.
+Information is considered "material" if it would be considered important by a reasonable investor in making an investment decision or if it would affect the market price of a company's securities.
+Information that would be considered material includes, but is not limited to, financial results, significant acquisitions or divestitures, significant product developments, changes in earnings or dividends, projections of future results or other guidance, significant action by an enforcement or regulatory authority, significant cybersecurity incidents, and changes in management.
 Information is considered "nonpublic" until it has been widely disseminated to the public through appropriate methods, such as a filing with the U.S. Securities and Exchange Commission or a press release.

-To ensure compliance with the law and to avoid the appearance of improper conduct, employees and our immediate family members are prohibited from buying, selling, or otherwise trading in or transferring the securities of U. S. Steel or any other company while in possession of material nonpublic information regarding U. S. Steel or such other company obtained in the course of employment.
-In addition, we are prohibited from disclosing such information to others or making related investment suggestions or recommendations to others, a practice known as "tipping."
+To ensure compliance with the law, employees and our immediate family members should refrain from buying, selling, or otherwise trading in or transferring the securities of any company while in possession of material nonpublic information regarding such company obtained in the course of employment.
+In addition, we should not disclose such information to others or make related investment suggestions or recommendations to others, a practice known as "tipping."
 You may be subject to penalties under the insider trading laws if you provide or receive a tip, even if you do not trade on the inside information.
-Additionally, U. S. Steel imposes quarterly "blackout" periods during which certain employees are prohibited from trading in the securities of the Company, regardless of whether they are in possession of material nonpublic information.
-For more information, consult the Insider Trading policy.
-If you are unsure whether you are permitted to trade securities based on the information you have or if you have reason to believe that any insider has engaged in insider trading or violated the policy, contact the Legal Department or the U. S. Steel Ethics and Safety Line.